bmkramer/101innovations-survey-data/README.md

 ## Step 1: Convert co-occurrence matrix for import in Gephi
 Convert co-occurrence matrix for import in Gephi as described here: https://github.com/gephi/gephi/issues/1143.

-This will require creating two copies of the co-occurrence matrix (see 'source files' above), with some permutations.
+This will require some permutations in the original co-occurence matrix ([survey_presets_frequencies.csv] (https://github.com/bmkramer/101innovations-survey-data/blob/network_viz/survey_presets_frequencies.csv))

 It would be great to have this step coded in R (but I'll probably do it in Calc for now):

-A) Replace column names in first row with sequential numbers (as in first column), remove last column (with names) This will create a csv that can be imported in Gephi and will be automatically processed into an edge table.
+- Replace column names in first row with sequential numbers (as in first column),
+- Remove last column (with names)

+This will create a csv that can be imported in Gephi and will be automatically processed into an edge table.
-Resulting file: [to be added]

-B) Only keep first and last column (sequential numbers, names).
-Add column with unique tool names (e.g. Scopus (search), Scopus (impact)).
-Add columns for research activity, research phase, TMIE en GEO classification.
-This csv can be imported into Gephi as node table.

 Resulting file: [to be added]